 Perth driving test centres have the lowest pass rates in Australia.
-With a Western Australia state average of just 35% -- compared to the national average of 62% -- preparing for your Practical Driving Assessment (PDA) in Perth requires extra diligence.
+Official government data puts the Western Australia state average at 42.3% (DoT FOI 2026-0140), the lowest of any Australian state.
+A separate per-centre breakdown covers 244,557 tests across 25 locations.
 This guide examines the data behind each centre and provides practical advice to help you beat the odds.

 Why Does WA Have Australia's Lowest Pass Rate?

-Before diving into individual centres, it is important to understand why WA's pass rates are so much lower than other states:
+Before looking at individual centres, it helps to understand why WA's pass rates are so much lower than other states:

 - Fewer mandatory practice hours: WA requires only 50 supervised driving hours, compared to 100 hours in Queensland and 120 hours in Victoria and NSW.